cnizzardini/cakephp-swagger-bake/README.md

 $swagger->writeFile('/full/path/to/your/swagger.json'); # writes swagger.json
 ```

+#### Event System

+You extend Swagger Bake further with events.
+Read the [extension documentation](src/Lib/Extension#swaggerbake-extensions) for details.

 ## Console Commands

 In addition to `swagger bake` these console helpers provide insight into how your Swagger documentation is generated.